KentenRoth/100DaysOfCode/README.md

 Day 29

 I got in a good amount of coding today.
 Don't feel like i progressed much, but i did fix some issues and errors that i was running into.
-Felt good to knocj out bugs without using google.
+Felt good to knock out bugs without using google.

 ---